Harold Ramirez Player Props: Rays vs. Red Sox

-After going 0-for-3 in his most recent game, Harold Ramirez and the Tampa Bay Rays take on the Boston Red Sox (who will hand the ball to Chris Sale) at 6:40 PM ET on Wednesday.
+After going 1-for-3 in his most recent game, Harold Ramirez and the Tampa Bay Rays take on the Boston Red Sox (who will start Corey Kluber) at 1:10 PM ET on Thursday.

-He had a hitless performance in his last game (0-for-3) against the Red Sox.
+He had a one-hit showing in his most recent game (1-for-3) against the Red Sox.

 Harold Ramirez Game Info & Props vs. the Red Sox